agnoster/unitology/README.md

       }
     )

+## TBD

-Also: How to convert units like temperature?
+How to convert units like temperature?
 More complex formula needed.

 Maybe: